 When public funding possibilities are limited, the aim is to at least break even, meaning that direct operating expenses are covered by operating revenues.
-Measures to achieve this do not involve only the management of the networks but must also take into account all phases in their economic life:
+Measures to achieve this involve not only system management but must also take into account all levels and phases of the system:

-- Proper design at the outset, which integrates all networks, with high-volume corridors and feeder lines, as well as a layout of the lines which optimises the distances between stations.
-Substantial savings can be made at this level; - Transport modes adapted to demand forecasts and future development.; - Separation of public transport from traffic congestion in order to ensure a good commercial speed.
-This means a need for fewer buses to supply the same service, combined with higher energy efficiency.
-This involves
+- Proper design of the project which integrates all networks of the system with high-volume corridors and feeder lines, as well as a layout of the lines which optimises the distances between stations.
+Substantial savings can be made at this level; - Transport modes adapted to forecasts for demand and future development; - Separation of public transport from traffic congestion in order to ensure a good commercial speed.
+This means a need for fewer buses, met with an equal supply, combined with higher energy efficiency.
+This involves dedicated or reserved lanes, as well as right-of-way at traffic lights, etc;

-- dedicated or reserved lanes, as well as priority for public transport at traffic lights, etc.; - > Training drivers to use green driving practices; - Modern operating systems: automated payment, integrated ticketing, real-time information; - Group purchase (by several local government agencies) of rolling stock, etc.;
+- > Training drivers to use green driving practices; - Modern operating systems: automated payment, integrated ticketing, real-time information; - > Group buying (by several local government agencies) of rolling stock, etc.